universal-packages/universal-time-measurer/README.md

 measurement.toString('Expressive')
 ```

-You will get someting like
+You will get something like

 ```
 2hrs 35min 51.235sec